Jeju Province: Jeju uprising, 1948

-Planned Kim Jong-Un visit

-On 11 November 2018, it was announced that preparations were being made for North Korean leader Kim Jong-Un to visit Jeju during his upcoming visit to South Korea.
+On 11 November 2018, it was announced that preparations were being made for North Korean leader Kim Jong Un to visit Jeju during his upcoming visit to South Korea.
 Kim would be transported to Jeju via helicopter.
 The announcement came in after 200 tonnes of tangerines harvested in Jeju were flown to North Korea as a sign of appreciation for nearly 2 tonnes of North Korean mushrooms Kim gave to South Korea as a gift, following the September 2018 inter-Korean summit.

-Archaeology

 In November 2020, South Korean archeologists announced the discovery of a 900-year-old lost slipway off the coast of Sinchangli.
-Researchers also discovered bright objects, coins and ceramics belonging to the Northern Song Dynasty.
+Researchers also discovered bright objects, coins and ceramics belonging to the Northern Song dynasty.

 Logo

 The script in the official Jeju logo is colored black, to evoke the basalt of the island, indicating that Jeju's traditions should be preserved and developed.
-The green symbolizes the natural environment of Mt.
-Halla and Jeju, blue symbolizes the sea of Jeju, and orange symbolizes the hopeful future and value of Jeju Special Self-Governing Province.
+The green symbolizes the natural environment of Hallasan and Jeju, blue symbolizes the sea of Jeju, and orange symbolizes the hopeful future and value of Jeju Special Self-Governing Province.

 Administrative divisions

 Historical

-In 1273, the Mongolian Yuan Dynasty established a military governor on the island, and for nearly a hundred years the island was effectively under the complete control of these governors.
+In 1273, the Mongolian Yuan dynasty established a military governor on the island.
+For nearly a hundred years the island was effectively under the complete control of these governors.

-During the Joseon Dynasty, all of the administrative rights and systems of Jeju island, which had maintained some independence until this time, were absorbed into the centralized form of government established by Joseon.
+During the Joseon period, all of the administrative rights and systems of Jeju Island, which had maintained some independence until this time, were absorbed into the centralized form of government established by Joseon.

 In 1402, the titles of Commander and Prince were abolished.
-In 1416, the island was divided into three major administrative districts: The area lying generally north of Mt.
-Halla was headed by a 'Moksa' or county magistrate, while the eastern area of Jeongui-county (today's Seongeup Folk village) and the southwestern area of Daejeong-county (today's Moseulpo, Daejeong-eup, and Mt.
-Sanbang) were each headed by a Hyeon-gam (also county magistrate).
+In 1416, the island was divided into three major administrative districts: the area lying generally north of Hallasan was headed by a 'Moksa' or county magistrate, while the eastern area of Jeongui-county (today's Seongeup Folk Village) and the southwestern area of Daejeong-county (today's Moseulpo, Daejeong-eup, and Sanbangsan) were each headed by a Hyeon-gam (also county magistrate).

 In August 1864, both Jeongui and Daejeong hyeons were removed from the control of the 'moksa' north of the mountain in today's Jeju-si area and were renamed 'Gun" (county) and came under the direct control of the Gwanchalsa (governor) of Jeolla province.
 Because of strife between these 'Guns' and the Jeju 'moksa', the system was abolished in January 1880, and the two 'Guns' reverted again to 'hyeon'.

 In 1895, Jeju-mok was redesigned as Jeju-Bu with a governor (Gwanchalsa) and Vice-governor (Chamsagwan) and a police agency was newly established, while in both Jeongui and Daejeong the offices of 'Gunsu' (county chief) were re-established.
 The very next year, the office of 'Gunsu' was abolished and the old system was restored.

 Then in 1906, abolishing the Moksa system altogether, the Gunsu or County chief system was adopted.
 In 1910, Jeongui and Daejeong were included in Jeju gun while Chuja-myeon was placed under the jurisdiction of Wando-gun, part of South Jeolla province.